t0mk/terraform-provider-inlets/README.md

 Using the provider
 ----------------------

-After you installed (with `make` in root of this repo), go to your Terraform directory and run `tf init -plugin-dir $GOPATH/bin`.
+After you installed (with `make` in root of this repo), go to your Terraform templates directory and run `tf init -plugin-dir $GOPATH/bin`.

 Example
 ---------------------------